kojodoc/kojodoc.github.io/tutorials/generative-art-grid-intro.md

 In this first *dynamic* example, you will work with a simple shape (a rectangle), and make the grid-pattern dynamic by (only) scaling the pictures in it.

-Type in the code below and run it.
+Type in the following code and run it.
 Look at the output.
 Make sure you understand how the output is generated.

 ---